How to Earn Approval for Down Payment Assistance Programs for First-Time Buyers

 “A displaced homemaker or single parent will also be considered a first-time homebuyer if he or she had no ownership interest in a principal residence (other than a joint ownership interest with a spouse) during the preceding three-year time period,” Reiss says.

-Once you’ve found the description that defines you, there are still a few steps to make sure you qualify as a first-time homebuyer or other down payment assistance programs:
+Once you’ve found the description that defines you, there are still a few steps to make sure you qualify for first-time homebuyer or other down payment assistance programs:

 Examine Your Debt to Income Ratio

 Oftentimes, down payment assistance programs tend to have lower debt-to-income ratios than a typical lender, which helps prevent the homebuyer from becoming over-extended and prevents future foreclosure.

 For instance, the typical down payment assistance program has a ratio of 32/41, says Roslyn Lash, an accredited financial counselor in Winston-Salem, N.C.
 In this case, the 32 indicates the housing-related debt (principal, interest, taxes, insurance, HOA, etc.), while 41 indicates the percent of all recurring debt (car payments, credit cards, etc.).